kersorianek/mon-portfolio/_posts/2019-05-01-Requirement-Specification-Techniques.md

     		i.
 Purpose of the project
     		ii.
 Users of the project.

-you've elicited and now you're going to go through in and categorize them all out.
+You've elicited and now you're going to go through in and categorize them all out.

 # Deriving Requirements